Department website: http://specialed.wvu.edu

 - Doctor of Education

-Certification and/or Master’s Degree Program Options
+Master’s Degree with or without Certification Program Options

-- Autism Spectrum Disorders (autism grades K–6 and/or 5–adult)
+- Autism Spectrum Disorders (autism grades K–6 and/or 5–adult) CURRENTLY CLOSED TO ADMISSIONS

 - Early Childhood Special Education (preschool special needs grades pre-K–K)